coq-community/paramcoq/Readme.md

 Compilation
 ===========

-The plugin currently works with Coq 8.6.
+The plugin is believed to work with Coq 8.7.
 One way to test the plugin is to follow the following steps:

 * Retrieve the plugin and compile it: